whiplashomega/elthelas2/elthelasapp/public/static/md/book4/chapter2.md

 ***The Slide*** The door at the other end of the entrance hall opens to a steep icy slide that circles down into the bowels of the mountain.
 At intervals down the slide it sends the players into large snow banks, before continuing on.
 There are 4 snow banks in total, including one at the bottom.

+***Hallway of Icicles*** Many small icicles jut out of the wall, none are sharp and they look non-threatening and decorative, but it is rather difficult to move through them without breaking any of the them.
+When enough break, or certain ones break, the stability of the ceiling falls apart and the player is covered in more snow slush.

+***Fake Statue*** At the end of the Hallway of Icicles is an abrupt corner there is a statue of a noble adventurer, gazing in horror down the hallway which the players cannot see at this point.
+The players may believe there is a gorgon or a basilisk around the corner, but this is actually something the dragon asked to be made as tribute and isn’t even a real person.
+The trap part is that after the corner there is a pit of more slush snow, plainly visible, but do you dare look?
+Any player that tries to turn the corner while averting their eyes falls into the snow.
+Try to play up the basilisk possibly, specifically ask if the players are averting their gaze as they walk around the corner.
+Even if one falls in continue to ask if they avert their gaze.
+Further down the hallways they will find a plaque which dedicates the statue to the dragon, made as his request.

-***The Portal*** The bottom of the slide opens into the portal room, where Bimriel has set up a permanent gate to the frozen portions of the plane of water near its border with the plane of air.
+***The Portal*** The hallway with the fake statue leads into the portal room, where Bimriel has set up a permanent gate to the frozen portions of the plane of water near its border with the plane of air.
 This room is exceptionally cold, such that staying in it for more than a minute will begin to add levels of exhaustion, and it is guarded by creatures that have wandered through the portal, Ice Elementals and Ice Mephits.
 There are two doors out of this room, one to the right and one to the left.
 If the party doubles back into this room after going one way or the other, additional ice elementals and ice mephits may have wandered through the portal.
 Roll once on the table below for the first minute, and again for every 5 minutes after that, until there are 6 creatures in the room.
 The door to the left leads to the library while the door to the right leads to the staff quarters.
 The ice elementals will not attack the players unless they either attack first (the elementals particularly, they don't care about the mephits) or they approach the portal.
 The ice mephits will demand the players shoes in order to let them past, except Eyvindra, who they will call 'the Descended'.

 [Run This Encounter](/runner/iceelemental&iceelemental&icemephit&icemephit&icemephit)